edegiorgi44/effeffe.github.io/_pages/about.md

 ## effeffe - Filippo Falezza's personal website
 ### whoami
-Hello, I'm a second year physics student at the University of Birmingham, Uk.
+Hello, I'm a third year physics student at the University of Birmingham, Uk.
 My main intrests are physics, electronics, hardware hacking, programming and Linux, but many others often come across.

 ### declaration of intents